 Unfortunately, users tend to avoid activation even after downloading the app.
 If you want to sell the app to them, you have to encourage them to activate it.

 There are many ways to encourage this.
 One is to collect emails when they download the app to be given training and encouragement to activate and use it.
 You can send push notifications and messages in the app, and you can even create a message center so that your users can view the messages at any time.

 The best thing that can happen with your app is that it is useful enough for your audience to use it all the time, or at least daily.
 You can then send them messages, broadcast advertisements for new products, etc. You can retain them, give them discounts, offer them special offers, send them personalized messages, and send them updates when their friends or family join them.
 The more you provide them with the impression of being a community, the more they will be loyal to you.

 When creating messages for your users, keep in mind the value that the message brings to them.
 Know what action you want them to take so that you can develop the most appropriate call to action.
 And never forget the importance of time, place, and user experience to retain customers and buyers for life.

-Getting started with mobile apps marketing may require some learning.
-However, you can find people who are not only experts in developing the apps you want for your audience, but also experts in promoting and buying apps to encourage your users to buy more and use more.
+Getting started with mobile app marketing may require some learning.
+However, you can find experts in developing the apps you want for your audience and experts in promoting and buying apps to encourage your users to buy more and use more.
 Plus, your app.

 Differences Between Mobile Marketing And Online Marketing

 Mobile marketing focuses on efforts to connect with customers through their mobile devices.
 It can be a smartphone, a tablet, or even a smartwatch.
-To do this, marketers can use different types of content through websites, apps, and push notifications, starting with the fact that the customer will use their mobile device to connect.
+To do this, marketers can use different content types through websites, apps, and push notifications, starting with using their mobile devices to connect.